ejpring/docker-centos-streams/centos7-streams42-bld/README.md

 ### use the image on another machine

-If you want to use the image on another machine, you can save it as a compressed tarball on a network server by executing this script:
+If you want to use the image on another machine, you can store it as a compressed tarball on a network server by executing this script:

-    $HOME/git/docker-centos-streams/centos7-streams42-bld/saveDockerImage.sh
+    $HOME/git/docker-centos-streams/centos7-streams42-bld/storeDockerImage.sh

 The 'DockerImage.centos7-streams42-bld.tar.gz' file produced by this script contains the image produced by the 'createDockerImage.sh' script.
 It can be loaded from a network server on another machine like this: